 To avoid confusion, be sure to place the adjective as close to the noun it is intended to modify as possible.
 Another tip is to revise any sentence that starts with an -ing verb; often, these sentences can be rewritten more clearly.

 Takeaway: Adjective that is accidentally modifying the wrong noun.

 How To Avoid Them

 Dangling modifiers, more specifically dangling participles, are one of the most common grammatical errors people make.
 And, unfortunately, they can be pretty difficult to avoid.

 To avoid this common error, just make sure to place the participle phrase right before or after the noun or pronoun it modifies.

 - For example, “After he ate breakfast, the cat jumped on the couch.”
 This sentence makes it clear that it was the boy, not the cat, who ate breakfast.

 Takeaway: Pay close attention to where you place your participial phrases in a sentence.
 Your participial phrase should be before or after the intended noun.
 It should be clear who is performing a specific action!

 Dangling participles are all too common.
+But they are not the only type of participles.
+You also have to know the difference between past vs past participle.
 Writers often use participle phrases incorrectly.
 Here are some examples of dangling participles.